ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 To instantiate a new Tracker instance we need to make sure the Snowplow Tracker classes are available.

-Include these class aliases in your project.
+Include these class aliases in your project:

 ```php
 use Snowplow\Tracker\Tracker;